Itna Karo Na Mujhe Pyaar

 Itna Karo Na Mujhe Pyaar is an Indian Hindi-language television soap opera which premiered on Sony Entertainment Television And Zee TV.
 Produced by Balaji Telefilms, the show deals with the relationship challenges of a divorced couple and how they remain connected because of their children.

 Plot

 Ragini Patel is a divorcée and lives with her two children Nishi and Aarav and her mother Asha and grandmother Bakula Nani.
-She is a strong and independent woman who works in a hospital as administrative head under the hospital owner Dr. Aman Malhotra.
+She is a strong and independent woman who works in a hospital as an administrative head under the hospital owner Dr. Aman Malhotra.

 Dr. Neil Khanna, who is Ragini's ex-husband, lives in New York City with his three children Ranbir, Agham, Suhani and his sister Pam.
 Aarav, Nishi and her fiancé Jignesh find out that Neil lives in New York City.
 They insisted Neil to come to India to attend Nishi's marriage.
 Later after clearing the misunderstandings Neil and Ragini decide to live together again but due to circumstances they get separated.